 I’ll tell you why.

 First, acquiring a new customer would cost you five times more than what it would take for you to retain an existing customer.
-Second, it’s easy to sell to an existing customer.
+Second, it’s easy to sell to a current customer.
 You can measure a success rate of 60 to 70% but if you are trying to sell something to a new customer, chances are only 5 to 20% of them would purchase.

 This makes it clear that your returning customers make up your biggest portion of revenue.
 And it’s cost-efficient to encourage them to spend more on your products.
 You could increase your retention rate by offering a subscription.

-Another way to increase retention for products that do not need re-up soon, is by offering warranties or an on-call customer service.
+Another way to increase retention for products that do not need re-up soon is by offering warranties or on-call customer service.
 And believe me, with marketing automation, subscriptions become a snap.

-Your automation tool will help you trigger follow-ups to remind your subscribers when it’s time to renew.
+Your automation tool will help you trigger a follow-up email to remind your subscribers when it’s time to renew.
 You needn't at all run the batch processes.
 Everything will be automated sans hassle.